 When blown up and analyzed, it tells a remarkably different story of events from the one Ramey or contemporary Air Force counter-intelligence wants you to believe.

-FACTOID 2: Recent attempts by several investigators using the Freedom of Information Act to get a copy of the actual photoanalysis report cited by the Air Force (but never published) has met with responses that they have no idea what became of it.
+FACTOID 2: Attempts by several investigators using the Freedom of Information Act to get a copy of the actual photoanalysis report cited by the Air Force (but never published) has met with responses that they have no idea what became of it.
 Read the details of the runaround the Air Force gave one investigator as they bounced him from archive to archive for t5 years.
 Why can't the Air Force find their own Roswell report?
-Why do they still refuse to disclose the identify of the photoanalysis lab?